sensu/sensu-docs/content/sensu-go/5.18/api/overview.md

 {{% notice note %}}
 **NOTE**: For this field selector, `subscription` means the subscription specified for the silence.
-In other words, this filter retrieves **silences** with a particular subscription, not silenced resources with a particular subscription.
+In other words, this filter retrieves **silences** with a particular subscription, not silenced entities or checks with a matching subscription.
 {{% /notice %}}

 **Filter silenced resources by expiration**